-- The MADP is from January 1st – February 14th
+- The OEP is from January 1st – March 31st

 - You generally cannot make other changes during the year unless you meet special exceptions (e.g., you have Medicaid or are eligible for Extra Help, etc.).
 Please refer to your Evidence of Coverage for more details about these exceptions.